yantonov/dl-docker/README.md

 Scripts to simplify use of keras through docker image.

-Docker directory contains scripts to build, get termiall access, remove constructed image.
+Docker directory contains scripts to build, run, get terminal access, remove constructed image.

 Usage:
 Add this repository to PATH and use keras.sh.